rhdunn/flite/README.md

 and not portable enough.

-* Flite is designed for very small devices, such as PDAs, and also for large server machines with lots of ports.
+* Flite is designed for very small devices, such as PDAs, and also for large server machines which need to serve lots of ports.
 * Flite is not a replacement for Festival but an alternative run time engine for voices developed in the FestVox framework where size and speed is crucial.